In this article, we will cover all you need to know to understand astrophotography.

 It is not, however, as challenging as the final type in our list – deep sky astrophotography.

-The fourth type of astrophotography is deep sky astrophotography.
+The third type of astrophotography is deep sky astrophotography.

 This is the practice of capturing images of “deep sky objects”.
 The definition of a deep sky object is any astronomical object that is not an individual star or an object with our own Solar System (source).
 Generally, these are galaxies, nebulae (huge clouds of dust or gas), and other far off phenomena.